vadym312/EcoTech/README.md

-# TechGear Pro - Premium Tech Products
+# EchoTech Pro - Premium Tech Products

 A modern e-commerce platform built with Next.js, showcasing premium tech products with a focus on user experience and performance.